NEXT plc – Annual report – 31 January 2026

 Our stakeholders

 Our key stakeholder groups are set out below, with an explanation of why we have identified each as key to NEXT’s business.
 Our many and varied engagement processes help lead us to a better understanding of what matters to our stakeholders.
 Their views and needs, as well as the consequences of any decision in the long term, are then considered in the business decisions made by the Board and across the entire Company, at all levels.
-We do this through various methods, including: direct engagement by Board members; receiving reports and updates from members of management who engage with various stakeholders; and coverage in our Board papers of relevant stakeholder interests with regard to proposed plans.
+We do this through various methods, including: direct engagement by Board members; receiving reports and updates from members of management who engage with various stakeholders; and coverage in our Board papers of relevant stakeholder interests concerning proposed plans.

 Our workforce

-- Annual Business Review Meetings, described further on page 113.
+- Annual Business Review Meetings, described further on page 102.

 Business Review Meetings

-This was our second year of Business Review Meetings, which replaced our annual Recruit, Reward and Retain (RRR) workforce forums.
-These meetings form the workforce advisory panels as referred to in the UK Corporate Governance Code and focus on specific business outputs such as efficiencies and ideas to improve engagement.
-Dame Dianne Thompson, one of our non-executive directors, attended the meetings along with the Chief Executive, our HR Director and workforce representatives for each division of the business.
-These meetings offer our employees the chance to voice their opinions on the issues that are important to them.
-Following discussion on the key issues in different parts of the business, actions were agreed and feedback was reviewed by the Board.
+The Company’s chosen workforce engagement mechanism, Business Review Meetings, provide an opportunity for employees to meet with the Board, helping them to stay connected to the direction of the Company and be involved in business decisions.
+During the year, Dame Tristia Harrison attended meetings along with the Chief Executive, our HR Director and workforce representatives for each division of the business.
+These meetings offer our employees the chance to voice their opinions on issues of importance to them.
+Following discussion on the key issues in different parts of the business, which included international growth, AI, cyber-security and local environment/benefits, actions were agreed and feedback was reviewed by the Board.
+Agreed actions from matters raised in 2025/26 included:

 Employee engagement surveys